How the Cash Envelope System Can Take Your Budgeting Game to the Next Level

 Dave Ramsey even has his own line of envelope system wallets and trackers.
 For more affordable envelope alternatives, try Ziploc bags or colored binder clips.

 Digitize the system.
 Working with physical cash is one of the main components of this system, but there are ways to get around that if you find it too inconvenient to carry around dollars and change.

 Goodbudget is an app that gives you virtual envelopes and can sync your budget with your partner or spouse.
 You can try the free version or purchase an upgraded version for $6 per month, or $50 a year.

 Mvelopes is another app that digitizes the cash envelope system by linking up to your bank and credit card accounts.
 Mvelopes offers three plans — one that’s $4 per month, one that’s $19 per month and one that’s $59 per month.
 You can try out the app with a free 30-day trial.

 Strive to have money left over at the end of each month.
 This may prove the toughest challenge of the envelope method.
 But if you can get through the month without encountering an empty envelope, congrats!

 You could roll any extra cash into the next month and be able to spend a little more.
 Or you can put the surplus into a savings account or use it to pay down debt — budgeter’s choice!

-Lisa Rowan is a senior writer and on-air journalist at The Penny Hoarder.
+Lisa Rowan is a former senior writer and on-air journalist at The Penny Hoarder.

 Nicole Dow is a senior writer at The Penny Hoarder.